thinc-org/awesome-stack/src/pages/things/zdharma-continuum-zinit.md

   - devops
   - zsh

-desc: A flexible and fast Zsh plugin manager with clean fpath, reports, completion management, turbo mode and dozens of other zadd-on features
+desc: "A flexible and fast Zsh plugin manager with clean fpath, reports, completion management, turbo mode and dozens of other zadd-on features"

-by: peam1146
+by: "peam1146"

-from: Thinc.
+from: "Thinc."

 ---